2021 Boulder shooting: Victims

 Officer Talley, who had been working with the Boulder Police Department since 2010, was one of the first police officers to arrive at the scene.
-His death marked the first time a Boulder police officer was killed in the line of duty since 1994, and only the sixth such death in the department's history.
+His death marked the first time a Boulder police officer was killed in the line of duty since 1994 and only the sixth such death in the department's history.
 Seven of the victims died inside the store, while the other three died outside.

 While Boulder Police Chief Maris Herold initially said several other police officers were injured during the response, the department later said that no other officers were injured.
 Aside from the suspect who was wounded by police, the only other injury from the shooting was a woman who fractured her back while trying to escape.

-Accused
+Perpetrator

-Ahmad Al Aliwi Al-Issa (or Alissa), age 21, is from nearby Arvada, Colorado.
+Ahmad Al Aliwi Al-Issa (or Alissa), then aged 21, is from nearby Arvada, Colorado.
 He was born in Raqqa, Syria, on April 17, 1999, and became a naturalized U.S. citizen.
 His family immigrated to the U.S. in 2002 and moved to Arvada in 2014.
 Al-Issa's older brother said that Al-Issa has a history of paranoid, disturbed, and antisocial behavior that developed after Al-Issa was bullied in high school, and his brother was concerned for his mental health.
 Al-Issa was convicted of a misdemeanor in 2018 for punching a classmate at Arvada West High School.
 He pleaded guilty to an assault charge in relation to the incident, received a year of probation, and was ordered to undergo 48 hours of community service.

-According to a police affidavit, Al-Issa bought a semi-automatic Ruger AR-556 Pistol.
+According to a police affidavit, Al-Issa bought a semi-automatic Ruger AR-556 pistol.
 Boulder police clarified in a news conference on March 26 that they believed the AR-556 pistol was the only weapon used by the suspect during the shooting and added that he also had a 9mm handgun with him.
 Al-Issa's identity was already known to the Federal Bureau of Investigation due to a link to another person under investigation by law enforcement officials.

-Al-Issa expressed on his now-deleted Facebook page and to his former high school wrestling teammates that he believed he was being targeted for harassment due to racism and Islamophobia.
+Al-Issa expressed on Facebook and to his former high school wrestling teammates that he believed he was being targeted for harassment due to racism and Islamophobia.
 According to SITE Intelligence Group, "there was no indication on his Facebook account that suggested radical views of any kind, whether it be Islamist, anti-Trump, or anything else."
 Al-Issa's brother said he believed that the shootings were not a political statement.
 The Boulder County District Attorney waited to reveal more information about Al-Issa's motives while the FBI and other agencies were investigating the case, to help ensure a fair trial.